-Frederick Carder was born in Staffordshire, England on September 18, 1863 to Annie and Caleb Carder.
-He was the second son in a family of five boys and one girl.
-His father and paternal grandfather owned Leys Pottery, which produced salt-glazed stoneware articles.
-By the time he was fourteen, Carder was top of his class but he eventually quit school to work in the family business.
-However, he enrolled in night classes at the School of Art in Stourbridge and he also took evening classes at the Dudley Mechanics Institute in chemistry, electricity and metallurgy.
+Frederick Carder was born in Staffordshire, England, on September 18, 1863, to Annie and Caleb Carder.
+His father and paternal grandfather owned Leys Pottery, which produced salt-glazed stoneware.
+When Carder turned 14, he quit school to work in the family business.
+Eventually, however, he enrolled in night classes at the Stourbridge School, where he studied art, design, chemistry, and other subjects.

-Due to financial restraints caused by World War I, Carder faced either shutting down Steuben or selling it to Corning Glass Works.
-Carder chose to sell and in 1918 the Steuben Glass Works became the Steuben Division of Corning Glass Works.
-Another major change to the company occurred in 1932 when Carder was relieved of his duties as manager of the Steuben Division and assigned the title of Art Director of Corning Glass Works.
+Material shortages caused by World War I placed Steuben Glass Works in a difficult situation.
+Since the glass industry was not considered a wartime priority, the company was unable to get the raw materials it needed to make glass.
+Unfortunately, that meant Carder had to either shut down Steuben or sell it to Corning Glass Works.
+Carder chose to sell, and in 1918 the Steuben Division of Corning Glass Works (CGW) was created.
+Another major change to the company occurred in 1932 when Carder was relieved of his duties as manager of the Steuben Division and assigned the title of Art Director of CGW.
 Carder remained with the company until his official retirement in 1959.